 Ecology is a highly complex topic.
 It is defined as the science and sustainable development of the interrelation between living organisms and their environment, viz. the set of beliefs of nature’s balance.

-While now politicians work on global agreements and the infusion of the agenda into the production sector to reach local areas, artists, writers, designers, and engineers explore their freedom and creativity in a decisive manner to achieve an ecological change for the better.
+While now politicians work on global agreements and the infusion of the agenda into the production sector to reach local areas, artists, writers, designers, and engineers explore their freedom and creativity decisively to achieve an ecological change for the better.
 Greatly, the constructive link between them has begun to gather momentum.
 The digital age has delivered more ideas and ways to accelerate this process.

-With that, the 21st century is confronting massive decisions which will change ecological structures.
-Which direction the change will take, is up to us.
+With that, the 21st century is confronting massive decisions that will change ecological structures.
+Which direction the change will take is up to us.
 A change is inevitable, no matter what.
 It is impossible to predict if we will fully succeed in satisfying the earth’s needs, but we certainly have to commit to do so.